 The project was approved by the Alberta Utilities Commission (AUC) on July 27, 2023 (Decision 27691-D01-2023).
 We submitted our Final Project Update (“FPU”) to the AUC on August 25.
 In our FPU, we confirmed the selected wind turbine technology and revisions to the project layout amongst other project-specific details included in our August project update newsletter.
 On September 21, the AUC confirmed our FPU for the project excluding turbines T10, T18 and T27 is compliant, and that construction can proceed.
-Construction is expected to start in early October.
+Construction began on schedule in early October.

-Contingent on the evidence regarding aviation safety and downwind turbulence at the conditionally approved wind turbines, Capital Power will file this information concurrent with a further FPU for T10, T18 and T27 later this fall.
+Capital Power filed evidence with the AUC regarding aviation safety and downwind turbulence at the conditionally approved wind turbines with a further FPU for T10, T18 and T27 on November 17, 2023.

 1Based on an average household energy usage of 600 kWh/month.